 Please feel free to explore these or any other type of financing you find suits your own individual circumstances.
 Please check this web page often for updates on different options.
 You may choose one of these options, or a combination of these options.

-BSU Payment Plan: This is a web-based, interest-free payment plan that assists students and their families to spread the semester charges over four monthly installments.
+This is a web-based, interest-free payment plan that assists students and their families to spread the semester charges over four monthly installments.
 The payment plan is based on actual charges less financial aid credits.
 Enrollment in the plan for the Fall semester begins early July, and begins in early December for the Spring semester.
-The first payment is due August 13, 2012 for the Fall, with the remaining payments due the 15th day of the next three months.
+The first payment is due on August 1st for the Fall semester, with the remaining payments due the 1st day of the next three months.
+The first payment is due on January 1st for the Spring semester with the remaining payments due the 1st day of the next three months.
 Each semester, a $25.00 non-refundable enrollment fee is required at the time of enrollment.
 For more information, contact the Office of Student Payment Plan at 508-531-1752 or email@example.com.

 Federal Direct Parent PLUS Loan

 A fixed interest credit based Federal loan that allows a parent of a dependent undergraduate student to borrow up the cost of attendance, minus any other aid/resources, for each year the student is in school (must submit an application each year).
 The Parent PLUS Loan application is available at www.studentloans.gov.
 This loan will be in the parent's name and is the parent's responsibility.
 It will appear on the parent's credit report.
 The parent borrower must also sign a Master Promissory Note at https://studentloans.gov.
 Payments on this loan may be deferred, but the parent must request deferment through the Direct Loan Servicing Center.